 Why are strong ideas so important?

 Ideas change the world.
 Ideas are the very fabric of what we believe is the world.
-We do not (and can not) intuit the truth.
-We perceive the world through a concoction of senses that are processed and abstracted into thoughts, into ideas.
-We are at the mercy of these ideas that help us to make sense of the world.
+We do not (and can not) directly intuit the truth of our existence.
+We perceive a world around us through a concoction of senses that are processed and abstracted into thoughts, into ideas.
+These ideas help us to make sense of our world.
 Whether it is a religious or scientific idea, or a political ideology, “ideas” are the single most powerful force in all of human existence.
-And it is by this simple process of writing that we shape and wield this awesome power.
+And this awesome power is shaped and formed by the process of writing.

 Whether you like it or not, you are, in each moment, perceiving a delusional world constructed from abstract ideas.
 These ideas predict (imperfectly) how the world around you behaves.
 If you are unable to write well, then you are unable to think as clearly and as powerfully as those who do write well.
+The world will make less sense, and you will suffer more.
 Writing allows you to be competent, to determine good ideas from bad ideas, and to determine “the truth” from “their truth”.

 Consider the following (conventional) wisdom: